-In August 2020, the Company executed a loan agreement ("EIB Loan Agreement") with the European Investment Bank ("EIB") for a principal amount of €20.0 million, divided into 3 tranches of €7.0 million, €6.0 million and €7.0 million.
+In August 2020, the Company executed a loan agreement ("EIB Loan Agreement") with the European Investment Bank ("EIB") for a principal amount of $\notin 20.0$ million, divided into 3 tranches of $\notin 7.0$ million, $\notin 6.0$ million and $\notin 7.0$ million.
 The EIB Loan Agreement tranche balances are due six years from their respective disbursement dates.
 The EIB loan has a stated interest rate, as well as a Paid-In-Kind ("PIK") interest rate for each tranche.
-Tranche 1 has a stated rate of 3.0% and a PIK rate of 4.0%, tranche 2 has a stated rate of 3.0% and a PIK rate of 3.0%, and tranche 3 has a stated rate of 5.0% and no PIK interest.
+Tranche 1 has a stated rate of 3.0% and a PIK rate of 4.0%, tranche 2 has a stated rate of 3.0% and a PIK rate of 3.0% and a PIK rate of 3.0%, and tranche 3 has a stated rate of 5.0% and no PIK interest.
 In addition, the Company and EIB are in the process of finalizing the amendment to the EIB Loan Agreement concerning warrants to be issued upon each tranche ("EIB Warrants").
 The EIB Warrants have an exercise price of DKK 1 per ordinary share.
 The Company has not drawn on this loan.
-The tranches are contingent on the Company obtaining equity financing of at least €5 million, which the Company received in September 2020, to draw tranche 1, €10 million to draw tranche 2 and €25 million to draw tranche 3.
+The tranches are contingent on the Company obtaining equity financing of at least $\notin 5$ million, which the Company received in September 2020, to draw tranche 1, $\notin 10$ million to draw tranche 2 and $\notin 25$ million to draw tranche 3.